omniprime/100-days-of-code/log.md

 **Today's Progress**: jQuery, CSS, and Quote generation page

 **Thoughts:** Made a ton of progress on the FCC Quote generator.
 I just have to make it look pretty now.
 Learned a ton about CSS flex and jQuery animations and changing HTML elements.
 Had a good 2 hours of it today.
 Didn't want to stop.

+### Day 34: February 5th, 2017

+**Today's Progress**: FCC Quote generator

+**Thoughts:** I spent the hour working on my quote generator.
+I was finally able to get the contents of the container to be centered using flexbox.
+It works pretty well.
+I will keep experimenting with it.
+The only thing I have left is to get it to post to Twitter, which I will do tomorrow.